PantherXOS/px-install/README.md

 ### Minimal bash-based replicate

 There's a minimal, all-in-one installer bash script in `scripts/install.sh`.
 It replicates the python application closely.
+Instead of params it asks for each setting.

 ## TODO